-- 1. Plaintiffs' complaint (Doc.
-1) is DISMISSED without prejudice as a shotgun pleading. - 2.
-Plaintiffs are granted leave to file an amended complaint within FOURTEEN (14) DAYS from the date of this order, which must correct the deficiencies discussed herein.
+1. Plaintiff's complaint (Doc.
+1) is DISMISSED without prejudice as a shotgun pleading.

+2. Plaintiff is granted leave to file an amended complaint within FOURTEEN (14) DAYS from the date of this order, which must correct the deficiencies discussed herein.
 Failure to file an amended complaint within the time provided will result in the dismissal of this action, without prejudice, without further notice.

-DONE and ORDERED in Tampa, Florida on November 17, 2023.
-Charlene Edwards Horeywell Charlene Edwards Honeywell United States District Judge Copies furnished to: Counsel of Record; Unrepresented Parties
+DONE and ORDERED in Tampa, Florida on April 11, 2024.

+Charlene Edwards Honeywell

+Charlene Edwards Honeywell

+United States District Judge

+United States District Judge

+Copies furnished to:

+Counsel of Record

+Unrepresented Parties

+3